Within this ecosystem, we can practice co-creating the world we want to live in.

 - trusting each other to locate ourselves within socio-economic privilege, without needing to show proof

-- sharing our resources by Gifting It Forward (paying the higher price point) when able, if you benefit from relative racial ease and/or generational wealth, as an embodied practice of care & reparation towards those with marginalised identities and/or less financial resource within our community
+- sharing our resources by Gifting It Forward (paying the higher price point) when able, if you benefit from relative socio-economic ease, racial ease and/or generational wealth, as an embodied practice of care & reparation towards those with marginalised identities and/or less financial resource within our community

 - invitations to support me to rest & play so that I can continue to hold space for others